tatitati/package_manager_lab/README.md

 ```
 swift build
 ```
-This will fetch and compile swiftyJson and Alamofire (and http client).
+This will fetch and compile swiftyJson and Alamofire (and http client) third party dependencies, they are specified in Package.swift.

 ## Execute:
 ```